wlchow/k8s-ops-manager-demo/README.md

 # MongoDB Ops Manager Demo for Kubernetes on GKE

-An example project demonstrating the deployment of MongoDB Ops Manager via Kubernetes on the Google Kubernetes Engine (GKE), using the following Kubernetes' features: StatefulSet, Secrets, ConfigMap, Persistent Volumnes and Persistent Volumne Claims.
-Contains example Kubernetes YAML resource files (in the 'resource' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder) to configure the environment and deploy MongoDB Ops Manager.
+An example project demonstrating the deployment of MongoDB Ops Manager via Kubernetes on the Google Kubernetes Engine (GKE), using the following Kubernetes' features: StatefulSet, Secrets, ConfigMap, Persistent Volumes and Persistent Volume Claims.
+Contains example Kubernetes YAML resource files (in the 'resource' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder) to configure the environment and deploy MongoDB Ops Manager, MongoDB Application DB, Oplog DB and Blockstore DB.

 #### Reference
 This builds upon the work done by Paul Done which can be found here: [http://k8smongodb.net/](http://k8smongodb.net/)

-## 1. How To Run
+## How To Run

-### 1.1 Prerequisites
+### 1 Prerequisites

 Ensure the following dependencies are already fulfilled on your host Linux/Windows/Mac Workstation/Laptop: